 Wear an outfit that you feel super comfortable in and that enables you to feel your most confident authentic self.
 We would advise wearing clothing that is lightweight and non-restrictive because the lights in the studio can get quite hot!

-Sharp, short and concise answers
+3. Sharp, short answers

-Mistakes are cool
+4. Mistakes are cool

-We’re here to make you look good
+5. We are here to make you look good in your corporate video